-Projects may be bypassed if an applicant fails to timely submit a complete application or additional requested information.
+Projects may be bypassed if an applicant fails to submit a complete application or additional requested information within a timely manner.

 Deadline for Receipt of Invitation

 The TWDB will establish a deadline for receipt of the application.
 If the application is not received by the established deadline, the project will be bypassed.